laravel-notification-channels/webhook/README.md

 }
 ```

-In order to let your Notification know which Webhook user and Webhook list you are targeting, add the `routeNotificationForWebhook` method to your Notifiable model.
+In order to let your Notification know which URL should receive the Webhook data, add the `routeNotificationForWebhook` method to your Notifiable model.

 This method needs to return the URL where the notification Webhook will receive a POST request.